 To be filled out by the applicant and submitted via Google Forms: i4A Training Application Form

-In the meantime, please apply to the training course you wish to attend.
-Once you have been accepted, please share your letter of acceptance for the selected course with us at i4a_support@embl.de.
+Do NOT wait for the i4A Training Grant results to be announced, as each course has its own application timeline.
+It is your responsibility to track and meet the deadlines of the courses you are interested in.
+Once you have been accepted, please share your letter of acceptance for your selected course with us at i4a_support@embl.de.

 The selection process will be based on information obtained from the submitted applications.